-Ranch Pasta Salad like Ruby Tuesday serves on the salad bar!
+Copycat recipe for Ruby Tuesday Pasta Salad just like they serve on their salad bar!
 Easy to make with just a few ingredients.

 We use this ham for omelets, pasta salads, and recipes that call for leftover ham.